 Unfortunately there is a stigmatism that if a hydronic system is operating on natural gas then system maintenance and water treatment is unnecessary.
 That assumption could render premature boiler failure during the coldest winter day.

 Condensing boilers have changed the way we provide heat to our homes, apartment buildings and even large commercial/industrial facilities.
-Regardless of its application, all condensing boilers WaterQualityare supposed to condense thus the name.
+Regardless of its application, all condensing boilers are supposed to condense thus the name.
 That doesn’t always occur but that is a topic for another time!
 When boiler return water temperature drops below 135°F (dew point) and the supply vs. return water temperature is greater than 20°F condensing occurs, thus water will exit the bottom of the boiler’s flue collector and into a building drain.
 Unfortunately, condensate is extremely acidic and contains a PH level between 3 and 5 (think orange juice).
 Pouring any type of acidic product down a drain is quite corrosive and the piping will deteriorate over time.

 In order to mitigate the acidity, a condensate neutralizing tank must be installed in the condensate line prior to entering the drain.
 These condensate neutralizers are relatively inexpensive as they are constructed of PVC and lime chips.
 The lime acts as the agent which brings the PH back up to a neutral level (7).
 Please note the lime must be inspected a few times a year and will need replacement.